Accountegy/Corporate-Governance/README.md

 # What problems does this solve?
 - Leadership changes prevent organization from being trapped by a mono-culture and/or ineffective leaders.
-- The direction of the company is being steered by the team members that choose to work there and the value they create together.
+- The direction of the company is being steered by the team members that choose to work there and the value that they create together.
 - All employees have a say as to the direction of the company when they pick their team leaders and vote on the CEO.
 - Everyone at all levels is accountable to one another.
 - Rotates the burden of leadership to reduce burnout.
 - Decentralizes value creation.
 - Breaking up value and control eliminates lasting concentrations of power.
-- Leaddership terms allow founders to work on ideas without having to bear the burdens that come with long term top level leadership duties.
+- Leadership terms allow founders to work on ideas without having to bear the burdens that come with long term top level leadership duties.

 # How would it evolve?